modeset/-deprecated-utensils/WIP.md

 # TODO

 ## WIP
+- add key binding to drop's menu
 - Clean up the sub nav states in TogglableGroup
-- Should it be visually.shown/visually.hide
+- Should it be visually.shown/visually.hide?
-- menu.sass * (flush this out some more)
+- rebuild scoping in all files
+- make sure events are namespaced (`.` for native and `:` for custom)
 - tabs.sass *
 - stacked tabs
 - pills.sass *